jekyll-store/engine/README.md

 ## Stores

 Stores are to be considered the absolute source of truth for the data they trigger.
-For the most part, data is immutable, with structures using [Immutable.js](https://github.com/facebook/immutable-js)'s Map and List, and numbers using [Big.js](http://mikemcl.github.io/big.js/).
+For the most part, data is immutable, using [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) arrays and objects.
 As such, the triggered data cannot be changed by other listeners.
 The following is a list of the stores and what they publish:

 * `AddressStore` - The current address, specifically the country.
 * `BasketStore` - The items currently in the basket.